cmfunderburk/vmt-dev/docs/planning/big/a.md

 # BIG Refactor Plan to De-LLM the Project

 Functionally, the current project provides a sound baseline.
-Structurally, it needs a lot of work for extensibility and maintainability.
+Structurally, it needs work for extensibility.

-As it stands, the vmt-engine/ directory is fragmented beyond what either economic theory or code clarity would suggest.

-The folder structure:
+Current structure is fragmented:
 ```
 vmt-engine/
 ├── agent_based/